 As the trucking industry grows, more drivers and vehicles are on the road.
-Texas and U.S. economies continue to thrive, but at a price.
-More large trucks on the road means more congestion and traffic, and a greater risk of accident.
+Texas and U.S. economies continue to thrive but at a price.
+More large trucks on the road mean more congestion and traffic, and a greater risk of an accident.

 In fact, in 2017 alone, there were 35,635 commercial vehicles involved in accidents throughout the state, as reported by the Texas Department of Transportation – a number that could very well increase in the future.

 Truck accidents not only lead to expenses in terms of property damage, but they can also result in injuries that are fatal or life-changing.
 At the law offices of Flores, Tawney & Acosta, P.C., our Texas truck accident lawyers are passionate about representing those who have been harmed in a truck accident.